 Following that, we check up with the parent to see how things went.
 If there is a problem and they do not think you are the proper educator for them, we will contact you to arrange a debriefing call with one of our staff members.

-We have a 12-hour cancellation policy, which means that if a parent does not tell you that they will be unable to attend a planned session within 12 hours of the session, they will be charged a cancellation fee, and you will be paid your standard hourly rate.
+We have a 8-hour cancellation policy for our PAYG sessions, which means that if a parent does not tell you that they will be unable to attend a planned session within 8 hours of the session, they will be charged a cancellation fee, and you will be paid your standard hourly rate.